redachhaibi/ricci_regularization/README.md

 # Metric Regularization of Latent Spaces via Ricci-type gradient-flows

-This package is work in progress in the context of Alexei Lazarev's phD thesis.
+This package is work in progress in the context of Alexey Lazarev's PhD thesis.
 The goal is to study numerical methods for metric regularization.

 ## Content